-BREAKING: Putin to recognise Luhansk and Donetsk as independent
+UPDATED: Putin recognises Luhansk and Donetsk as independent

 Border incidents have increased in recent weeks and the two rebel republics have moved civilians away from the frontline, claiming that Ukraine has attacked them and is poised to invade.
 Putin recently stated that he considers a genocide is taking place in Eastern Ukraine.
 He did not provide evidence for his assertion.

-Leaders of the separatists in Luhansk and Donetsk, who claims their entire regions as independent entities, have appealed to Putin to recognise their territories as independent.
-This would not be the first time that Putin has recognised separatist-held territories of neighbouring countries as independent.
+Leaders of the separatists in Luhansk and Donetsk, who claims their entire regions as independent entities, had appealed to Putin to recognise their territories as independent.
+This is not be the first time that Putin has recognised separatist-held territories of neighbouring countries as independent.
 Putin also recognised South Ossetia and Abkhazia as independent from Georgia in 2008.
-Russia has already offered residents of the two republics citizenship and passports.
+Russia has already offered residents of the two Ukrainian self-styled republics citizenship and passports.

 Skirmishes between separatists and the Ukrainian military have been going on in the Donbas region since 2014, but a larger conflict has been contained by the Minsk Agreements, which state that both Russia and Ukraine must withdraw troops from the areas and that Ukraine must discuss questions of governance with the leaders of Donetsk and Luhansk.

-Putin’s announcement is designed to put maximum pressure on Ukraine’s President Volodymyr Zelenskiy who has been resisting calls to implement the agreement.
-As bne IntelliNews has reported, both Macron and Scholz have visited Zelenskiy recently and tried to persuade him to implement the agreement, but on Russia’s terms.
+Putin’s announcement is designed to put maximum pressure on Ukraine’s President Volodymyr Zelenskiy, who has been resisting calls to implement the agreement.
+As bne IntelliNews has reported, both Macron and Scholz have visited Zelenskiy recently and tried to persuade him to implement the agreement.
 Zelenskiy has rejected the Western pressure and lambasted the Minsk deal as “vapid” last week.
 Fighting in the Donbas immediately flared and has culminated in Putin’s decision now.

 The decision was telegraphed as Putin’s decision follows on from a new law passed by the Duma clearing the way for the recognition five days ago.
 The motion called on the president to recognise the two areas as independent, but it was not binding.
 The appeal handed the decision over to Putin, allowing him to recognise Luhansk and Donetsk as independent or to turn down parliament’s request at his discretion.

-On Monday, Putin held a publicly broadcasted meeting of his Security Council, asking for their advice on whether or not to recognise the two cities as independent.
-Foreign Minister Sergei Lavrov said “I see no other solution.”
+In his publicly broadcasted meeting of his Security Council, Putin asked for advice on whether or not to recognise the two cities as independent.

+Foreign Minister Sergei Lavrov said “I see no other solution”.
 Meanwhile, Director of the Foreign Intelligence Service Sergey Naryshkin called for “joining the DNR and LNR to the Russian Federation”, which Putin dismissed, saying “we aren’t discussing that”.

 Deputy Kremlin Chief of Staff Dmitriy Kozak was asked by Putin whether Ukraine was willing to uphold its side of the Minsk Agreements, and replied that “under normal circumstances they will not do this… never.
 They do not want to.”

-By recognising the self-proclaimed “Luhansk People’s Republic” and “Donetsk People’s Republic” as independent, Russia is breaking the terms of the Minsk II Agreement, which is likely to result in further escalation, and possibly sanctions on Russia from Nato and its partners.
+By recognising the self-proclaimed “Luhansk People’s Republic” and “Donetsk People’s Republic” as independent, Russia is breaking the terms of the Minsk II Agreement, which is likely to result in further escalation, and likely sanctions on Russia from Nato and its partners.
 But some Nato members and allies, including the EU, have yet to agree what sanctions would be imposed in response to such a move that falls short of a full invasion.

 Prime Minister Mikhail Mishustin told Putin that the risks of sanctions have been considered, implying that this decision has been in the pipeline for a while.
 “We have already been preparing many months for the possible response to the recognition of LPR and DPR,” Mishustin said.

 However, Russia's decision to recognise the rebel republics may pose a serious obstacle to any resumption of talks between Putin and US President Joe Biden.

-There may be time for one more round of diplomacy, as the decree is not signed yet.
 Russia’s veteran Foreign Minister Sergey Lavrov is due to meet again with his counterpart US Secretary of State Antony Blinken later this week.

-Macron was also on the phone over the weekend trying to organise a new summit between Putin and US president Joe Biden.
-The White House said it was open to the meeting, but remained vague, saying that a meeting was only possible if Russia didn't invade Ukraine.
+Macron was also on the phone over the weekend trying to organise a new summit between Putin and Biden.
+The Kremlin did not immediately back a meeting, while the White House said it was open to the meeting, but remained vague, saying that a meeting was only possible if Russia didn't invade Ukraine.
 It is not clear how or if its position on the meeting will change following Putin’s announcement.